 Check for updates

-The default is for the software to automatically check for updates as soon as it is started.
+The default is for the software to automatically check for updates after it is started.

 Download updates automatically